Teaching Cub Scouts How to Build a Fire

 In the new Cub Scout program, Webelos are required to build a fire in one of their Adventures.

-Webelos Adventure: Cast Iron Chef 3: Use tinder, kindling, and fuel wood to demonstrate how to build a fire in an appropriate outdoor location.
-If circumstances permit and there is no local restriction on fires, show how to safely light the fire, under the supervision of an adult.
-After allowing the fire to burn safely, safely extinguish the flames with minimal impact to the fire site.
+Webelos Elective Adventure Let’s Camp 7:Â Using tinder, kindling, and fuel wood, properly build a teepee fire lay.
+If circumstances permit and there is no local restriction on fires, show how to safely light the fire while under adult supervision.
+After allowing the fire to burn safely, extinguish the flames with minimal impact to the fire site.

 The first step in building a campfire is to find out if you can build the campfire.
 Ask your campground manager if campfires are allowed.
 You may need a permit, so ask about that as well.
 Check the weather too.
 If your area has been hot and dry, there may be a weather restriction on fires.